WeirongChen/DeepEdge/README.md

 - 1. Download all the files from this distribution and put them in a folder.

 - 2. Download one of the U-Net models and put it in the same folder:
-       (Choose the model that best matches your setting:)
+       (Choose the model that best matches your setting)
       - [DpEdg_Ultrasonix-SonixTouch_C9-5-10_7NOV2019](https://yaleedu-my.sharepoint.com/:u:/g/personal/wei-rong_chen_yale_edu/EXsijdmwl8hDuP1vKsbHdoIB3hXRq5fJNBa80H9BsyK_TA)
       - [DpEdg_PhilipsEpiq7_X6-1_30JUL2021](https://yaleedu-my.sharepoint.com/:u:/g/personal/wei-rong_chen_yale_edu/EfXVGuEvizRKlPXzOmgxw8wBaifIkKT9dgc_zlzFdB13Ew)